Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungi on vegetables especially on cucurbits.

 A few different species, such as crape myrtle mildew, are highly host specific as to food preferences and hence attack but a single kind of host plant.

-Others, such as phlox mildew, can attack more than 280 different kinds of ornamentals, including aster, Phlox drummondii (the annual phlox), begonia, calendula, chrysanthemum, delphinium, gerberas and zinnia.
+Others, such as phlox mildew, can attack more than 280 different kinds of ornamentals, including aster, Phlox drummondii (the annual phlox), begonia, calendula plants, chrysanthemum, delphinium, gerberas and zinnia.

 Related Reading: Black Sooty Mold On Plants – What Is It?